keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 * In marketing comes the great potential of ML and Generative AI, with ML we can forecast churn rate and Generative AI generates content such as email or offers for better customer retention.

-## Best use cases for Machine Learning
+## Best Use Cases for Machine Learning

 * Machine learning models can analyze patterns and identify suspicious activity in real time, such as credit card fraud, insurance claim fraud and fake account detection.
 ML models can learn patterns in user behavior and can detect anomalies more effectively